All Episodes

 Wow.

-Uh if they are vetting these pardons, the way that they vet refugees coming up for a whole lot of pain in the in the coming years.
+I mean, can you imagine, Kirby, if they are vetting these pardons the way that they vet refugees coming up for a whole lot of pain in the coming years?

 That's right.

-And so what is what is the motive here?
+And so what is the motive here?

 What is the purpose?

-That whole false story, the fake hate crimes against Muslim women on campuses over and over and over again being shown to be false.
+And you see the fake, you know, hands up, don't shoot, that whole false story, the fake hate crimes against Muslim women on campuses over and over and over again being shown to be false.

 Your thoughts on what they're trying to do with all this.

-And um I I think that's that's really good to compare Kirby, you know, your your run-of-the-mill, phony fakers, teenagers in Macedonia versus these people who have minted journalism degrees from uh the Columbia Journalism School,
+Your run-of-the-mill, phony, fakers, teenagers in Macedonia versus these people who have minted journalism degrees from the Columbia Journalism School, who are as much of, you know, as biggest fake news purveyors out there.

-And speaking of alternative media, you're with Conservative View now, and you've got Conservative Review TV, you've got a new show, Michelle Malkin Investigates.
+And speaking of alternative media, you're with Conservative View now, and you've got Conservative Review TV.

 Tell us about it.

-Yeah, so um I've been on tour.
+Yeah, so I've been on tour.

-Um we talked about uh being in Seattle.
+We talked about being in Seattle.

 I'm doing stories that I've always wanted to plunge more in depth in.

-Um I've done a long piece um where we investigate all across the country uh the impact that a citizenship for sale racket is having on in large part rural communities, but also in places like Seattle, Los Angeles, Philadelphia,
+I've done a long piece where we investigate all across the country the impact that a citizenship for sale racket is having on, in large part, rural communities, but also in places like Seattle, Los Angeles, Philadelphia, New York, where we're essentially inviting wealthy Chinese investors to come in here, promise to create immediately 10 jobs in exchange for eventual citizenship for themselves and their entire families.

-And I gotta tell you, Michelle, we saw the um the preview of that at your appearance here in Seattle, and I've got to tell you, I think um I think it's very important what you're doing.
+And I got to tell you, Michelle, we saw the preview of that at your appearance here in Seattle.

-I also know if if I was framed like this Oklahoma City police officer obviously was, I'd want you on my side.
+I also know if I was framed like this Oklahoma City police officer obviously was, I'd want you on my side.

-And I thought it was great job.
+And I thought it was a great job.

-I mean, I've known you for gosh, 25 years almost, and you're doing a great job.
+I mean, I've known you for, gosh, 25 years almost, and you're doing a great job.

 How can people subscribe to CRTV?

-Because this is in my book, this is must see TV.
+Because this is, in my book, this is must-see TV.

 This is better than Game of Thrones.